Club Manual

 A. Beginning the Year

-Many officers find it helpful to begin preparation for their year before taking office, using many available resources to learn more about their club and the international association.
+1. Preparation: Many officers find it helpful to begin preparation for their year before taking office, using many available resources to learn more about their club and the international association.
 The outgoing officers can be most helpful during this time; however, make sure that you do not interfere with their leadership until you officially take office.

 2. Setting Goals: Most people will agree that setting goals and developing a plan to achieve those goals is one of the keys to success.
 Working with your leadership team, consider creating a strategic plan outlining your club’s goals for the year and how you intend to reach them.